Sarlianth/python-problems4/README.md

 ### 4. Test the model

 Use the testing set to test your model, clearly calculating and displaying the error rate.

+## How to clone this repository

+* In the Clone with HTTPs section, copy the clone URL for the repository.
+* Open Git Bash.
+* Change the current working directory to the location where you want the cloned directory to be made.
+* Type `git clone`, and then paste the URL you copied in Step 2.
+* Press Enter.
+Your local clone will be created.

+## How to open the jupyter notebook
+The Jupyter Notebook App can be launched by clicking on the Jupyter Notebook icon installed by Anaconda in the start menu (Windows) or by typing in a terminal (cmd on Windows):

+`jupyter notebook`

+This will launch a new browser window (or a new tab) showing the Notebook Dashboard, a sort of control panel that allows (among other things) to select which notebook to open.

+Look for the folder which you have previously cloned named `python-problems4` - open it and click on `solution.ipynb`